SlugBot/web/patch_notes.md

 ## 24th April 2023
 ### Updates
   - Added secondary and tertiary role options to roleReacts.
   - Removing roleReact options is now done by specifying the primary role of an option.
+  - Improved channel permissions update logging.

 *****************************